1930s. Where it all started.

 Three years later retired boxer Merv Williams took over as Director followed by cricketer, Ian Meckiff who held the position between 1965 – 1968, followed by Entrepreneur Ron Cooke until 1974.

 Starting in 1974, Ex VFL Umpire Jeff Crouch steered the Appeal for 20 years until 1994.
-Ex 3BD John Hall was appointed Director between 1995 – 1997 after being the Appeal’s Deputy under Jeff Crouch.
+Former 3BD team, John Hall was appointed Director between 1995 – 1997 after being the Appeal’s Deputy under Jeff Crouch.

 Anne Randall commenced as Director in 2014 and led the community in celebrating the milestone of 85 years of giving in 2016, as well as a record-breaking total each year, including under challenging circumstances in 2020.